 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 60D and the 5D Mark III in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is where reviews by experts come in.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
-The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The following table reports the overall rankings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+The detailed reviews can be accessed by clicking on the site logo in the table header.

 The review scores listed above should be treated with care, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
 A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 Also, please note that some of the review sites have changed their methodology and reporting over time.

 Did this review help to inform your camera decision process?
 If you would like to see a different side-by-side camera review, just make a corresponding selection in the search boxes below.
 An an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.
 If you do not see the camera that you are looking for, please send me an email, and I will try to locate and add the respective data to the application.